George Hilton Jones III: Early life

 Jones was the descendant of a prominent Louisiana family, his grandfather, Dr. John Welch Jones, having been superintendent of the Louisiana State Insane Asylum at Jackson, Louisiana.
-Jones was born in Baton Rouge, Louisiana, on January 11, 1924, to Judge William Carruth Jones and Elizabeth Fly Kirkpatrick, formerly of Natchez, Mississippi.
+Jones was born in Baton Rouge, Louisiana, on January 11, 1924, to Judge William Carruth Jones and pianist Elizabeth Fly Kirkpatrick, formerly of Natchez, Mississippi.
 He was baptized at the First Methodist Church (now First United Methodist Church) of Baton Rouge, where his mother was a member.

 Jones was the fifth of five children.
-His family was accomplished, his father being a graduate of Tulane University School of Law, a member of the Baton Rouge bar, and a judge of the City Court of Baton Rouge, and later the 19th District Court, and the First Circuit Court of Appeal.
+His family was accomplished, his father being a graduate of Tulane University School of Law, a member of the Baton Rouge bar, and a judge of the City Court of Baton Rouge, later the 19th District Court, and then the First Circuit Court of Appeal.
 His mother was a graduate of the New England Conservatory of Music and a concert pianist.
 The family resided in a Dutch colonial home at 2103 Government Street in Baton Rouge.

 Jones attended the Louisiana State University Laboratory School from 1935 until his graduation in 1940.
 He then attended Louisiana State University for the 1940-41 term where he had all "A"s in his classes.